 •LDWA accepts personal checks, Cashier’s checks, and money orders. •LDWA cannot accept cash, ATM, debit, credit cards, or counter checks. •LDWA is not responsible for cash payments.

 D. DUE DATE.
-Payments must be postmarked no later than the 30th of each Billing Month to avoid assessment of late fees.
+Payments must be received no later than the 30th of each Billing Month.

 E. LATE FEES.
-Any remaining amount due that carries over to the first day of the following month will be assessed the minimum late fee of $5.00 or 10% of the balance due, whichever is greater.
+Any remaining amount due that carries over to the following billing period will be assessed the minimum late fee of $5.00 or 10% of the balance due, whichever is greater.